Jon McGlocklin, co-founder and president of the MACC Fund, introducing a $10 million gift to Children’s Hospital of Wisconsin

 I was impressed by their questions, from “What is the most common cancer in kids?” to “What is chemotherapy and does it hurt?”
-These …Continue reading →
+These …Click here to continue reading

 It’s not every day that a pediatric Phase 1 Clinical Trial Center opens in Wisconsin.
 In fact, the Oncology Program at Children’s Hospital of Wisconsin is the only Children’s Oncology Group Phase 1 and Pilot Consortium in the entire state and one of only 21 centers in the world.
 That puts us in an elite group of pediatric cancer programs and raises the bar for research in the state.